onozaty/maildir-cleaner/README.md

   maildir-cleaner search [flags]

 Flags:
   -d, --dir string                   User maildir path.
   -a, --age int                      The number of age days to be displayed.
                                      If you specify 10, mail that has been in the mailbox for more than 10 days since its arrival will be displayed.
+      --exclude-folder stringArray   The name of the folder to exclude.
   -h, --help                         help for search
 ```

 ### Example